GenesisFR/HowToBecomeGoodAtShooters/README.md

 - aim for mobs that are close to each other (especially around spawn closets) to minimize how much time it takes to mark them
 - try to tag weak mobs first then focus on a tankier target
 - try to expose yourself just from one target after tagging the others
-- when only marking warhounds, you can equalize their health by shooting the one with the lowest HP (providing its armor plating isn't broken)
+- when only marking warhounds, you can equalize their health by body shooting the one with the lowest HP (providing its armor plating isn't broken)
 - make sure you have several marked targets at all times to fully take advantage of copy damage
-- you can purposefully target non-broken armor plates or enemy skills to "extend" copy damage (ex: a legendary 4-man tank has 30m HP per armor plate, 6 armors plates so that's up to 108M damage that can be transferred to other mobs)
+- you can purposefully target non-broken armor plates or enemy skills to "extend" copy damage (ex: a legendary 4-man tank has 30m HP for each of his 6 armors plates so that's up to 108M damage that can be transferred to other mobs)

 ### Playing offensive skill builds
 - main attributes: skill damage and skill haste